langchain-ai/langchain/templates/rag-mongo/README.md

-# rag-mongo
+# RAG - MongoDB

-This template performs RAG using MongoDB and OpenAI.
+This template performs RAG using `MongoDB` and `OpenAI`.

 ## Environment Setup

-You should export two environment variables, one being your MongoDB URI, the other being your OpenAI API KEY.
+You should export two environment variables, one being your `MongoDB` URI, the other being your OpenAI API KEY.
 If you do not have a MongoDB URI, see the `Setup Mongo` section at the bottom for instructions on how to do so.

 ```shell